Janus particles: Phase separation

 This method involves the mixing of two or more incompatible substances which then separate into their own domains while still part of a single nanoparticle.
 These methods can involve the production of Janus nanoparticles of two inorganic, as well as two organic, substances.

 Typical organic phase separation methods use cojetting of polymers to produce Janus nanoparticles.
 This technique is exemplified by the work of Yoshid et al. to produce Janus nanoparticles where one hemisphere has affinity for human cells, while the other hemisphere has no affinity for human cells.
 This was achieved by cojetting polyacrylamide/poly(acrylic acid) copolymers which have no affinity for human cells with biotinylated polyacrylamide/poly(acrylic acid) copolymers, which when exposed to streptavidin-modified antibodies, obtain an affinity for human cells.

 The inorganic phase separation methods are diverse and vary greatly depending on the application.
 The most common method uses the growth of a crystal of one inorganic substance on or from another inorganic nanoparticle.
 A unique method has been developed by Gu et al., where iron-platinum nanoparticles were coated with sulfur reacted with cadmium acetylacetonate, trioctylphosphineoxide, and hexadecane-1,2-diol at 100 °C to produce nanoparticles with an iron-platinum core and an amorphous cadmium-sulfur shell.
 The mixture was then heated to 280 °C, resulting in a phase transition and a partial eruption of the Fe-Pt from the core, creating a pure Fe-Pt sphere attached to the CdS-coated nanoparticle.
 A new method of synthesizing inorganic Janus nanoparticles by phase separation has recently been developed by Zhao and Gao.
 In this method, they explored the use of the common homogeneous nanoparticle synthetic method of flame synthesis.
-They found when a methanol solution containing ferric triacetylacetonate and tetraethylorthosilicate was burned, the iron and silicon components formed an intermixed solid, which undergoes phase separation when heated to approximately 1100 °C to producemaghemite-silica Janus nanoparticles.
+They found when a methanol solution containing ferric triacetylacetonate and tetraethylorthosilicate was burned, the iron and silicon components formed an intermixed solid, which undergoes phase separation when heated to approximately 1100 °C to produce maghemite-silica Janus nanoparticles.
 Additionally, they found it was possible to modify the silica after producing the Janus nanoparticles, making it hydrophobic by reacting it with oleylamine.